hotasbooks/hotasbooks/book-summary/protect-her.md

 Will Invictus help him see their future or will he push her away forever?

-**Protect Her** is for every woman loves a military hero.
+**Protect Her** is for every woman who loves a military hero.
 The romance is real, story compelling, and the steam is hot. **Get Protect Her today.**